wabiverse/Kraken/readme.rst

 *A pixel-crushing, render-ripping, GPU incinerating machine.*

-Home of the Kraken project -- redefining animation composition, collaborative workflows, simulation engines, skeletal rigging systems, and look development from storyboard to final render.
+Home of the Kraken -- redefining animation composition, collaborative workflows, simulation engines, skeletal rigging systems, and look development from storyboard to final render.
 Built on the underlying software architecture provided by Pixar, and extended to meet the ever-growing needs of both artists